Hydrocodone Snorting: Effects, Dangers, And Symptoms

 Many users of this drug prefer this mode of use because it produces rapid results and a feeling of high almost immediately.
 The rapid effect of the drug, particularly, the extended-release hydrocodone is that the drug is coated with a film which controls its rate of absorption in the gut.
 When crushing hydrocodone, therefore, removes the film, causing immediate absorption of the drug.

 People also sniff it out of curiosity, peer pressure, or to explore other modes of administration.
 Others have reported that they sniff because it helps them get over the pain they feel much faster.
-Can you snort Hydrocodone acetaminophen 5 325 too?
-Yes, and snorting Hydrocodone acetaminophen is particularly preferred by users because of this increased analgesic effect.
+Can one snort Hydrocodone acetaminophen 5 325 too?
+Yes, it is also possible to snort Hydrocodone acetaminophen, and it is particularly preferred by some users because of this increased analgesic effect.

 Side Effects of Snorting Hydrocodone